Who We Are

 “Putting a focus on adult learners who need education and skill training is the right thing to do for Vermont and our workforce needs.”

-Advance Vermont is currently developing MyFutureVT, an education and career resource hub to be released in February 2021.
-The resource will provide Vermonters with the information and assistance they need to access valuable educational opportunities that will advance their careers, employable skills, income stability, and job readiness.
-Each steering committee member plays a vital role in the development of this project.
+Advance Vermont recently launched MyFutureVT, the state’s free online one-stop for career and education resources.
+The site provides Vermonters with the information and assistance they need to access valuable educational opportunities that will advance their careers, employable skills, income stability, and job readiness.
+Steering committee member have played an essential role in the development of MyFutureVT.

 Mat Barewicz, Economic and Labor Market Information Chief, Vermont Department of Labor